 The colony of West Indian flamingos in the area reaches up to more than 80,000.
 That makes a ratio of 80:1 with the population in Great Inagua (Great Inagua has a population of about 1,000 Bahamians while Little Inagua only has goats, donkeys and rare birds as its settlers).
 Combine the attractions in both islands, and you will find an abundant nature preserve destination.
 In fact, the primary nature preserve, the Inagua National Park, covers 45% of its total land mass.

 Inagua is a two-in-one destination for tourists.
 It is where some of the world’s most attractive beaches are found.
-A place where tourists may fully enjoy what nature offers; hence, deciding to make the island your destination for vacation will be perfect for both your adventurous and nature lover side.
+A place where tourists may fully enjoy the windsor at westside vacation rentals and what nature offers; hence, deciding to make the island your destination for vacation will be perfect for both your adventurous and nature lover side.
 Different accommodations are available to cater for all your needs and preferences.
 There are houses to rent for families, accommodations near the town center for easy access and more.

 You won’t have to worry about transportation as rental services are available.
 To support Inagua’s campaign of keeping the island green, it is advisable to keep your transportation use to a minimum.
 As for activities, Inagua has a lot in store.
 There are ferries used to take tourists interested to explore the island, try water activities, and more.

 During some migration months, you may have the chance to watch birds like burrowing owls, ospreys, American kestrels, North American birds and Kirtland’s warblers.